 With a team of more than 15 faculty members, postdoctoral fellows, and graduate students devoted to healthcare and scientific research, the division is committed to discovering new treatments through collaborative and integrated research in the diverse disciplines of surgery, biology, and molecular science.

 Our Vascular Surgery Residency has become one of the premier vascular surgery training programs in the country since Drs.
 Michael DeBakey and Stanley Crawford established it in 1970.
 This fellowship is a two-year ACGME-approved program.
 Graduates are eligible for the Certificate of Special Qualifications in Vascular Surgery granted by the American Board of Surgery.

-Clinical research efforts in the division focus on new device development and outcomes analysis following surgical or endovascular treatment of aortic aneurysms, dialysis interventions, lower extremity occlusive disease, and carotid disease.
+Our clinical research focuses on new device development and outcomes analysis following surgical or endovascular treatment of aortic aneurysms, dialysis interventions, lower extremity occlusive disease, and carotid disease.
 These studies have helped define standards of care in vascular disease management.
 The division also has an active basic science research program located in the Molecular Surgeon Research and Education Center (MSREC).
 Funded in part by the National Institutes of Health, the MSREC conducts basic science programs in vascular biology and therapeutics.